mihans1/ofbiz-ui/docs/dynamic-menu.md

     }]
 };
 ```
 Provide a title and set `nav: true` for routes, you want to be displayed in the navbar.

-Inject the `NavigationService` in your child router component and get routes for your app e.g:
+Inject the `NavigationService` in your child router component and get routes for your ecom e.g:
 `project.js` (child router):
 ```javascript
 import { inject } from 'aurelia-dependency-injection';